Feeding love by developing thriving love habits is the key to a thriving relationship. Just ask Jon Beaty.

 If you’d like to dive deeper, you may want to grab the all-access pass to our Thriving at Home Summit.

-For more great insights from the summit, be sure to check out the following posts:
+For more insights from the summit, check out the following posts:

 - Designing Your Dream Marriage: How to create your best relationship!